Paso Robles AVA

 “It is almost incredible that my taste and Rick’s are the same about 95% of the time,” he declared.
 “When we do the final blends of each wine, we are in agreement on just about everything.
 We both enjoy fruit forward wines with soft tannins.
 We feel that these sort of wines appeal to the widest variety of consumers.
 As long as our wines show good fruit and are well balanced, we are both quite satisfied.”

-Nichols is also aware of the changes in approach that have taken place in the Paso Robles growing area since Opolo Vineyards was founded.
-"When we started out, grape growing around Paso wasn't all that sophisticated.
+Nichols is also aware of the changes that have taken place in the Paso Robles growing area since Opolo Vineyards was founded.
+“When we started out, grape growing around Paso wasn’t all that sophisticated.
 There was more emphasis on quantity than quality.
-About fifteen years ago, there was a major shift toward quality.
+About twenty years ago, there was a major shift toward quality.
 That shift is the major reason that Paso Robles fruit is in such great demand.”

 “We have the best of all worlds on our property.
 The coastal influence is marvelous and the calcareous soils (of a chalky or limestone type) allow for deep roots for our vines.
 Most years, our westside vines are dry farmed - the climate is that benign.
 When you add in the fact that the mean temperatures are ideal for what we are trying to accomplish, it all becomes a win-win situation.”

 It seems that Dave Nichols is one of a significant minority of individuals whose life is apparently absolute.
-He is completely comfortable with his partner of nearly twenty years and is totally relaxed in his role as winery owner.
+He is completely comfortable with his business partner of nearly twenty five years and is totally relaxed in his role as winery owner.

 “I still enjoy working in the tasting room on weekends,” he confessed.
 “It provides me a wonderful opportunity to interact with our friends and customers.
 It gives me a good feel and I am able to get good feedback from a wide variety of individuals.
 What I learn from them goes right back into our next wine releases.
 We are always striving to improve our quality.
 I will still be saying the same thing in another twenty years if I am lucky.”